-The bottom line is the company must synchronize production, operations, marketing, and hiring.
+The bottom line is the eCommerce development company must synchronize production, operations, marketing, and hiring.

 4. To Grow Globally, Think Local

 International expansion requires localization.
-Your website and infrastructure integrate with the native language, currency, and shipping.
+Your website and infrastructure integration with the native language, currency, and shipping.
 These are big challenges.
-However, a BigCommerce fulfillment company can handle a bulk of the set up and logistics.
+However, a BigCommerce fulfillment company can handle the bulk of the setup and logistics.